Charmed! Consent FAQ

 What constitutes consent?

 Consent is a positive statement of agreement to perform an activity or scene.
-In order to be considered valid, the person giving consent must be free of influence, coercion, or duress at the time the consent.
+In order to be considered valid, the person giving consent must be free of influence, coercion, or duress at the time of consent.
 Once given, consent may be freely and immediately withdrawn at any time before the activity takes place.

 Can I give consent in advance?